Tottenham Hotspur 5-1 Stoke City

 Foul by Geoff Cameron (Stoke City).

 Attempt missed.
 Ben Davies (Tottenham Hotspur) left footed shot from outside the box misses to the right.
-Assisted by Christian Eriksen with a cross following a corner.
+Assisted by Christian Eriksen following a corner.

 Attempt saved.
 Harry Kane (Tottenham Hotspur) right footed shot from the centre of the box is saved in the centre of the goal.
 Assisted by Erik Lamela with a through ball.